Nynuphar/IDEAL-doc/docs/source/linkage.rst

 .. image:: Duck.png

-However, because the rest of the information (surname, date of birth) is the same, the similarity is good enough for IDEAL to link them as a pair.
+However, because the rest of the information (surname, date of birth) is the same, the similarity is good enough for CHIL to link them as a pair.

 * Example 2:
 -------------